opendr-eu/opendr/projects/opendr_ws/src/perception/README.md

 ### Landmark-based Facial Expression Recognition ROS Node

-A ROS node for performing Landmark-based Facial Expression Recognition using the pretrained model PST-BLN on AFEW, CK+ or Oulu-CASIA datasets.
+A ROS node for performing landmark-based facial expression recognition using the pretrained model PST-BLN on AFEW, CK+ or Oulu-CASIA datasets.

 You can find the landmark-based facial expression recognition ROS node python script [here](./scripts/landmark_based_facial_expression_recognition.py) to inspect the code and modify it as you wish to fit your needs.
 The node makes use of the toolkit's landmark-based facial expression recognition tool which can be found [here](../../../../src/opendr/perception/facial_expression_recognition/landmark_based_facial_expression_recognition/progressive_spatio_temporal_bln_learner.py)